paynl/POS.SDK/docs/sdk-android-sunmi.md

 #### How to check the software requirements

 ##### SunmiPayHardwareService

-> [!WARNING]
-> If you want to support Bancontact, make sure you have version 5.0.34 or 3.3.334 for P2 Smartpad

 Go to Apps & notifications → App info → three dots → Show system.
 Then scroll down to SunmiPayHardwareService → Advanced.